-As this is your first day in Venice, there needs to be plenty of time to relax.
-And one of the best things to do is find a restaurant overlooking a square, canal, view, order an aperol and watch the city pass you by.
+As this is your first day in Venice, there must be plenty of time to relax.
+And one of the best things to do is find a restaurant overlooking a square, canal, view, order an Aperol and watch the city pass you by.
 There is some incredible food to be found.
 Indulge in a glass of prosecco while eating the local food of Cicchetti, small snacks or side dishes (don’t call it tapas!)

 To finish the day, head to the famous Rialto Bridge for sunset.
 Stand and take in the views over the main canal and the sun sets on this beautiful and mesmerising city.

-If you wanted to see St Marks Square a little less crowded, then this is the moment.
-Head there first thing and I mean very first thing.
-6am or 7am in the morning would be the best time!
+If you want to see St Mark’s Square a little less crowded, then this is the moment.
+Head there first thing, and I mean very first thing.
+6 am or 7 am in the morning would be the best time!

 Take a day trip

-The easiest way to get to the islands is a on a vaparetto.
-You can buy Venezia Unica City passes for public transport ahead of time, and this will include transport from the airport.
-This pass can be 1, 3 or 5 days long depending on your time in the city.
-And these are also valid for the trips to the island!
+The easiest way to get to the islands is on a vaparetto.
+You can buy Venezia Unica City passes for public transport ahead of time, including transport from the airport.
+This pass can be 1, 3 or 5 days long, depending on your time in the city.
+And these are also valid for trips to the island!
 (As well as some of the tourist sites!)

 Head to Ferry Terminal Pointe A and get the number 12 ferry.
 Burano takes around 40 minutes to get to by vaparetto from Venice.
-Check the boat times, but ideally head off earlyish in the morning to make the most of your time on the Lagoon Islands.
-Setting off around 9/10am will give you plenty of time to explore.
+Check the boat times, but ideally, head off early in the morning to make the most of your time on the Lagoon Islands.
+Setting off around 9/10 am will give you plenty of time to explore.

-Famous for it’s production of lace, and known for the very colourful houses.
-Step off the ferry and immediately get swept up exploring the rainbow, colourful alleyways.
-Grab some lunch and slip on bellini’s in the sun before hopping back onto the ferry.
+Famous for its production of lace and known for its very colourful houses.
+Step off the ferry and immediately explore the rainbow, colourful alleyways.
+Grab some lunch and slip on bellini in the sun before hopping back onto the ferry.

 After you have had your fill of Burano, head back to the ferry terminal to get the boat back towards Venice.
-However, on your way make sure you get off early at Murano.
-This island is famous for it’s production of blown glass.
-More accurately, Murano is actually 7 islands all linked together by bridges.
-A great place to pick up some glass souvenirs and given watch glass being blown.
+However, on your way, make sure you get off early at Murano.
+This island is famous for its production of blown glass.
+More accurately, Murano is actually seven islands all linked together by bridges.
+A great place to pick up some glass souvenirs and give watch glass being blown.
 Wander around before heading back to Venice.

-Once you arrive back in the city, make the most of your vaparetto pass to see the city from it’s most famous location – the canals.
+Once you return to the city, make the most of your vaparetto pass to see the city from its most famous location – the canals.
 If you want to spend a little more, a gondola or private boat taxi will take you off the main route.
 However, seeing the sunset from a busy Vaparetto is quite special.
 Zoom under both the Rialto Bridge and Ponte dell’Accademia.
 Then finish your day with some delicious Venetian cuisine.